proto-zero/budget-calculator/README.md

 - I want to get the API up and running so I can do some tests with it.
 Using the supplied documentation I added firebase to the project.

+- In the initial outline I was able to console.log the results from the api.
+I knew they were present, but it was difficult to get them to cooperate with React.
+I think, since Firebase uses objects instead of arrays, I need to find a different approach.

+- Utilizing many resources on the web, I found success with https://www.pluralsight.com/guides/consume-data-from-firebase-firestore-in-a-react-app and was able to produce some of the api in the view.

 ## Outline
 - Ask the User for their budget
 - Save the budget in the state